University of San Carlos: Talamban Campus

 USC's Talamban Campus (TC) is its largest campus by land area, occupying a 78 hectare property in Talamban, Cebu City, along Gov. M. Cuenco Avenue.
 The campus landscape is known for its steep terrain, being situated at the foot of Cebu's central mountain range.
 It is marked by its forest-like greenery, as it populated with various species of trees.
 This campus hosts the School of Engineering, School of Arts and Sciences, School of Education, School of Healthcare Professions, and the School of Architecture, Fine Arts, & Design.
-The following major buildings are located within the campus: